-Senator Watt is currently serving on the Senate Standing Committee on Aboriginal Peoples and the Standing Committee on Fisheries and Oceans.
 Over the years he has been involved with Parliamentary groups including the Canada-Russia Parliamentary Group and the Canada-Mexico Parliamentary Association.
 His particular area of interest and specialization is Aboriginal issues.
 Special interests and pastimes include hunting, fishing, and raising and training Husky dog teams.

 Senator Watt’s varied career background includes experience in both the public and private sectors.
 He is a hunter and businessman.
 His private career includes serving as: a Northern officer with the Department of Indian and Northern Affairs (1969-79); Founding President of the Northern Quebec Inuit Association (1972-78); Founding President of Makivik Corporation (1978-82), for which he also served as Treasurer (1987-88) and President (1988-94); President of Air Inuit Ltd. (1988-94).
 He has also served as Chairman of a number of companies, including Seaku Fisheries (1988-94), Uttuulik Leasing (1988-94) and Kigaq Travel (1988-94).

 In his public career he created the Inuit Committee on National Issues which he co-chaired (1979-84), and as a Board Member of the Inuit Tapirisat of Canada (1988-94).